bcjanecek/bcjanecek.github.io/_posts/2020-03-14-data_engineering_on_aws_for_data_scientists.markdown

 Regarding security, S3 offers multiple encryption options for objects ranging from being fully managed and handled by AWS to 100% client side encryption.
 Access to data may be defined via user-based and bucket-based policies.

 ## Amazon Kinesis
 Amazon Kinesis is AWS's answer to Apache Kafka and allows real-time "big data" analytics.
 Four services exist under the Kinesis umbrella - Kinesis Stream, Kinesis Analytics, Kinesis Firehose, and Kinesis Video Streams.
 The Kinesis architecture begins with incoming data (IoT, clickstreams, etc.) being unboarded into Kinesis Stream.
 Following this we may wish to perform real-time analytics on the data which is where Kinesis Analytics comes into play.

-Finally, Kinesis Firehose's purpose is to transfer data from Analytics to S3 buckets and / or Amazon Redshift (data warehouse) for deeper analytics or reporting.
+Finally, Kinesis Firehose's provides an easy solution for batching, encrypting, compressing, and streaming data into data lakes (i.e. S3 buckets) and analytics tools (i.e. Amazon Redshift).
+Contrary to Kinesis Streams, Firehose will scale on demand (up to gigabytes per second) without any manual provisioning.

 ## AWS Glue

-AWS Glue is an Extract Transform Load (ETL) application which contains crawlers capable of combing through massive amounts of structured and unstructured data (such as in an S3 data lake) and cataloging that metadata into a central directory.
+AWS Glue is an Extract Transform Load (ETL) application which contains crawlers capable of combing through massive amounts of structured and unstructured data (for example, in a S3 data lake) and cataloging that metadata into a central directory.
 The crawlers work through your data, either on a schedule or on demand, and determine data schemas and partitions.
-Once all of your metadata is in the central repository it may be used  when querying from other applications like AWS Athena or Amazon Redshift.
+Once all of your metadata is in the central repository it may be used  when querying from other applications such as AWS Athena or Amazon Redshift.

 Glue ETL allows you to write ETL code using either Scala or Python and run jobs on a serverless Spark platform environment.
 This is very useful as it takes away the headache of having to worry about how to run your Spark cluster.